| Key Takeaways |

 What is HUMINT?

 HUMINT, or Human Intelligence, refers to the collection of information from human sources.
-It is one of the oldest and most fundamental forms of intelligence gathering, which focuses not on signals, logs, or sensors, but on people who have access to critical information.
+It is one of the oldest and most fundamental forms of intelligence gathering, focusing not on signals, logs, or sensors but on people with access to critical information.

 Here’s what they do: